Yatima1984/Batch-Material-Editor/README.md

 - Ideal when you need to generate many BGSM files for implementing Material Swap.

 ### 4. NIF Generator
-Automatically generate NIF files by assigning each BGSM from a generated BGSM folder to a template NIF file.
+It **automatically generates NIF files with each BGSM assigned** from the ‘NIF template file’ and the ‘BGSM folder’.

 ## License
 This project is licensed under the MIT License.